studdansen/dedap-python/README.md

 make -C doc html
 ```

-To build the PDF documentation:
+To build the PDF documentation (assuming all LaTeX dependencies are installed):

 ```sh
 make -C doc latexpdf